-Nighttime Eating with IBD
+Late Night Eating with IBD

 This is one of those “I am not sure if I am the only one” articles.

-I greatly appreciate knowing I am sharing this with such a wonderful, supportive community of people who are all looking for the same things - camaraderie and support from those that suffer from the same disease they do, a judgment free zone, knowing others understand, increased knowledge of inflammatory bowel disease, and/or a place to vent or share their own IBD story.
+I greatly appreciate knowing I am sharing this with such a wonderful, supportive community of people.
+People who are all looking for the same things - camaraderie and support from those that suffer from the same disease they do, a judgment-free zone, knowing others understand, increased knowledge of inflammatory bowel disease, and/or a place to vent or share their own IBD story.
 I am really so proud of how close we all have become but I am going to stop being so sappy right now! :)

-I guess when I know I am about to share something so personal that only one person in my life knows about, and not even to the extent which it impacts me, that I do tend to want to connect with you all on a different level and also express my never ending gratitude to you for even taking the time to read the experiences and thoughts I share.
+I guess when I know I am about to share something so personal that only one person in my life knows about, and not even to the extent which it impacts me, that I do tend to want to connect with you all on a different level and also express my never-ending gratitude to you for even taking the time to read the experiences and thoughts I share.

 I definitely am way heavier with my food intake at night but that isn’t even what I am referring to.
-I have issues sleeping as I know so many people who suffer from Crohn’s Disease or ulcerative colitis do.
+I have issues sleeping as I know so many people who suffer from Crohn’s disease or ulcerative colitis do.

 Yep, I am definitely one of those people when I am going through a difficult time who look for something to help take away the physical or emotional pain pretty quickly.